LEARN HOW TO EASILY NAVIGATE THE CITY WITH THIS GUIDE FOR RIDING TRINITY METRO BUS AND RAIL SERVICES.

 PLAN YOUR TRIP

-Once you decide where you want to go, find the route(s) to your destination.
-Go to RIDETRINITYMETRO.org to use our Trip Planner or system map.
+Once you decide where you want to go, find the best route(s) to your destination at RIDETRINITYMETRO.org/TRIP-PLANNER.
 You may need to take more than one route to reach your destination.
 Next, find the schedule for your route.
 Printed schedules are available in several locations around Fort Worth, but the easiest way to find your schedule is on our website.

 Each schedule has a route name and number, along with popular destinations.
 The route map also notes major streets and intersections.

 Schedules will list timepoints and transfer points to other routes.
-The timepoints are the major stops and are used to check that buses and trains are on schedule.
+The timepoints are the major stops and are used to check that buses are on schedule.
 Transfer points are the places where two or more bus routes connect, or where you can transfer between bus and rail.
-There are other stops in between the timepoints on bus schedules, usually a block or two apart.

 To read the schedule, find the day of the week you will be traveling and use the route map to determine the direction you need to go from your starting point.
 On the timetable grid, find the intersection or station that is closest to your departure point and look down the column to find the time closest to when you want to leave.
 The time listed will show the estimated arrival time of your bus or train.
 You will want to plan for a little extra time before and after to allow for additional travel to and from your stops.